Batega21/langchain-hello_world/setup.md

 *Prompt Template*: A template of a Prompt and add a parameters.

 *LangChain* chain is a workflow that connects multiple components and chaining together in a sequence, where the output of a step becomes the input of the next step.
-Each step can be an LM call, a prompt, a plate data transformation or tool call.
+Each step can be an LM call, a prompt, a data transformation or tool call.

 ### Langchain Chain Workflow